MarzlS/lucy/README.md

 ### Testing and Troubleshooting
 Testing and troublehooting instructions can be found here: [Troubleshooting.md](Troubleshooting.md)

-### Using Audio and the LED together
-To use the LED and Audio in paralled I use an external USB sound card.

-To get this up and running Audio must be blacklisted, but not all modules!

-After bootstrap script has been run enter

-    $ sudo vi /etc/modprobe.d/tjbot-blacklist-snd.conf

-and delete the last line:

-    $ blacklist snd

-Save the changes and restart the system.

 ### Dependencies and configuration

 Next, go to the `lucy` folder and install the dependencies.